- 1 What Is The Best Comforter To Keep You Cool?

 - Batiste – high durability and lightweight.

-- Incomparable and longer warmth thanks to the blanket’s ability to trap body heat within the filling.
+- Incredible warmth thanks to the blanket’s ability to trap body heat within the filling.

 - Comfort during the summer season thanks to its breathability, allowing sweat and moisture to pass through the filling.
 This prevents your body from overheating even if you are a warm sleeper.